Donaim/proviral-pres1/slides.md

 <!--

-Now few words about how the pipeline extracts genomic regions from the sequences.
+Now few words on how the pipeline extracts genomic regions from the sequences.

 - The first step is **aligning the input sequences** to the well-known **HXB2 reference genome**.
 For this, the pipeline uses blast and minimap2.